-Income Averaging Details
+Average Income Test Details

-In 2018, the Income Averaging Minimum Set Aside option was added by Congress.
-RIHousing allowed projects that had not recorded a LURA when the law passed to select income averaging.
+In 2018, the Average Income Test minimum set aside option was added by Congress.
+RIHousing allowed projects that had not recorded a LURA when the law passed to select this minimum set-aside.

-Additionally, RIHousing reserves the right to impose the following state rule: Owners that elect Income Averaging must have an average income targeting that does not exceed 58% MTSP.
-The purpose of this provision is to ensure that projects remain safely in compliance with the federal maximum requirement of the 60% average under Income Averaging.
+Additionally, RIHousing reserves the right to impose the following state rule: Owners that elect the Average Income Test must have an average income targeting that does not exceed 58% MTSP.
+The purpose of this provision is to ensure that projects remain safely in compliance with the federal maximum requirement of the 60% average under the Average Income Test.